BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

 # 6. Web Workers
 Using web APIs often also means intensive use of JavaScript.
-The processing power of JavaScript can be high, despite aleem it remains simple *single thread programming*.
+The computational power of JavaScript can be high, despite everything it remains a simple *single thread programming*.
 If larger amounts of data are queried via an API and the DOM is manipulated at the same time, this can delay the loading time of a web page, or simply throw up an error message.

 #### Single-Threading und Multi-Threading
 A *single-threaded program* can only be executed in one piece and cannot be broken down into several small tasks. *Multi-threading* is when you want to split a program into several jobs or threads and then run them in parallel within the program.
 A real parallel execution becomes possible with several processor cores.